 Additional nights and airport transfers

 Rooms are available for check-in from 2.00pm on 1st November 2020.
-Note that the tour starts with lunch at 12.00 noon – if you would like an earlier check-to check in before lunch, hotels in Japan require you to pay for an extra night (on 31st October).
+If you would like an earlier check in, hotels in Japan require you to pay for an extra night (on 31st October).
 We can book this for you if you wish.

 International flights are not included in the price of the tour.
 We will send the recommended flight options when they are available to book and ask that you make your own flight reservation and inform us of the details.